|Eligibility | How is FWS Awarded | Accepting FWS | Find a Job in BengalLink | Paperwork | Other Part-Time Jobs | Resources|

 Work-study is a part-time job.
 Payment of work-study funds comes in the form of a paycheck, but only if a student secures a designated work-study position and works the hours.
-The fall 2017 rate of pay is $9.75 per hour.
+The current rate of pay is $12.50 per hour.

 On average, students are eligible to work up to 12 hours per week.
 Work study is available during the fall and spring semesters only; it is not available during J-Term or Summer.
-Review the Federal Work Study Program Handbook 2017-2018 for detailed information about the work-study program.
+Review the Federal Work Study Program Handbook. for detailed information about the work-study program.

 Work-study is awarded on a first-come, first-served basis, therefore, filing the FAFSA before the priority deadline each year is imperative.
 Students must select on the FAFSA that they want to be considered for work-study.